benbpyle/eks-datadog-initial/README.md

 This repository contains configuration for setting up an Amazon EKS (Elastic Kubernetes Service) cluster with Datadog monitoring integration and deploying Rust-based microservices.

+This repository supports the blog article: [Establishing Datadog on Kubernetes](https://binaryheap.com/establishing-datadog-on-kubernetes/)

 ## Overview

 The project provides a simple configuration for creating and managing an EKS cluster on AWS.
 The cluster is configured with ARM-based instances for better performance and cost efficiency.
 It includes Datadog for monitoring and two Rust microservices that demonstrate distributed tracing.